+Also, the company has provided its own premises for exhibitions by local artists for more than 35 years.
 And finally, USU is also interested in sport aid - this includes direct financial support for sports clubs, individual teams and athletes as well as donations to the German Sports Aid Foundation.
 In particular, youth teams involving children of company employees are provided with special support, for example in the form of sports equipment, uniforms or buses for trips to tournaments.
+In 2022, USU supported KSV Hoheneck's "Wertewandel im Turnsport" project and KSG Oh Do Kwan for a taekwondo world cup tournament.